 From the year of 2014 to 2019, a series of medical incidents are reported to the FDA, all associated with the use of a cosmetic product in a patient.
 This include death, life-threatening, disability, ER Visit, hospital visits important medical treatment, clinic visit, intervention, other serious medical events, and other outcomes.

 Using triangle sizes to represent quantity, this 3d infographic portrays the numbers of correlated events that happen simultaneously in the events of chemical reactions caused by cosmetics consumption.

 The colors of the triangles represent the types of adverse events reported to the FDA.
 The more colors the triangles have, the more events happened simultaneously.
 To showcase the dynamic combination of events one can encounter from consuming the cosmetic product, the colors are blended in gradient.
 Each gradient radiates from the sharp tip of the triangle, portraying the dangerousness of cosmetics.

 Part 3—Environmental Design

 Complaints of accidents related to cosmetics had gone higher within the last 15 years.
-Numbers increased from 575 in 2004 to the highest 9,517 in 2018.
+Numbers increased from 575 in 2004 to the 9,517 in 2018.

 See the numbers, unravel the risks.

-Numbers of statistics are lid up during mall hours to attract visitors’ attention.
+Statistics are lid up during mall hours to attract visitors’ attention.
 As visitors pass through the installation, the dark powder will erupt from the boom of each dome to indicate the toxic and dangerous side of cosmetics usage.

 The Hollywood & Highland Center